-- Undertake to merge Part 4 on title with Parts 5 and 6. - Town of Pelham Public Works Staff require that the applicant submit an overall lot grading and drainage plan to demonstrate that the drainage does not negatively impact nor rely on neighboring properties to the satisfaction of the Director of Public Works for Parts 1-6.
-Such grading plans shall include the requirement of new catch basin in Part 3 to the benefit of Part 2. - Prepare the easement documents and register the proposed drainage easement (Parts 3, 6, and 7) on title to the satisfaction of the Director of Public Works. - That the applicant confirm that no existing utilities currently cross the proposed new property line to the satisfaction of the Director of Public Works.
-Should any services cross this new property lines, the applicant will be responsible for costs associated with their relocation and/or removal. - The applicant obtains a Driveway Entrance and Culvert Permits for Part 1 and Part 4 from the Public Works department for the construction of all new or modification of existing driveways or entrances.
-The installation and/or modification of all entrances shall be completed in accordance with Town Standards and to the satisfaction of the Director of Public Works. - That all necessary zoning approvals (minor variance) be obtained for Part 4 to the satisfaction of the Director of Community Planning and Development. - That a Demolition Permit be obtained, prior to the demolition of the existing garage on Part 4 and the garage be demolished to the satisfaction of the Chief Building Official. - That the Secretary-Treasurer be provided with a registrable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - That the final certification fee of \$423, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
+- Undertake to merge Parts 5 and 6 merge on title with Part 4. - Prepare easement documents and register the proposed drainage easement (Parts 3, 6, and 7) on title to the satisfaction of the Director of Public Works. - The applicant submit an overall lot grading and drainage plan for Parts 1-6 to demonstrate that the drainage does not negatively impact nor rely on neighboring properties to the satisfaction of the Director of Public Works.
+Such grading plans shall include the requirement of new catch basin in Part 3 to the benefit of Part 2. - The applicant obtains a Driveway Entrance and Culvert Permit from the Public Works department for the construction of all new or modification of existing driveways or entrances.
+Installation and/or modification of all entrances shall be completed in accordance with Town Standards to the satisfaction of the Director of Public Works. - That the applicant confirm that no existing utilities currently cross the proposed new property line to the satisfaction of the Director of Public Works.
+Should any services cross this new property line, the applicant will be responsible for costs associated with their relocation and/or removal. - That all necessary zoning approvals (minor variance) be obtained for Part 4 to the satisfaction of the Director of Community Planning and Development. - That the Secretary-Treasurer be provided with a registrable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - That the final certification fee of \$423, payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
 All costs associated with fulfilling conditions of consent shall be borne by the applicant.